 From the very beginning, photography was a feminine medium.
 However, history only highlighted men.
-Nowadays, we can find the work of Gerda Taro, dead on the front-line.
+Nowadays, we can find the work of Gerda Taro, dead on the front line.
 Her photos of the Spanish civil war were unfairly credited to Robert Capa.
-The female pioneers of photography have strongly contributed to shape the collective comprehension of women's rights and challenges.
+The female pioneers of photography have strongly contributed to shaping the collective comprehension of women's rights and challenges.

 We can observe the development of feminism within the art sphere, according to you, how could we take it one step further to denounce the gender inequality in this field?

 If we take the example of the Guerilla Girls, a group of female artists founded in New York in 1985 in order to promote the place of women and people of colors in the world of Art, it is very clear that the evolution is rather slow.
 They started in the streets as a reaction to a MoMA's exhibition, which covered contemporary art throughout the work of 169 artists, of which only 13 women.
 Nowadays, the Guerilla Girls moved to the other side, and their work can be contemplated in museums.
 To be optimistic, there actually are several female initiatives to rehabilitate the works of females artists, erased and rendered invisible through history.
 The next step would be to include women in the newer history of art books.